The Yale Science Scholars Program seeks to promote the academic development of promising students through engagement in original scientific research.

 Awardees will normally be selected from among currently enrolled sophomores and juniors.
-Applicants may be pursuing a degree in any major offered by Yale College, but must be proposing research in the natural or applied sciences.
+Applicants may be pursuing a degree in any major offered by Yale College, but must be proposing research in the natural sciences, engineering, mathematics and computer science.
 Research must be supervised by a member of the Yale faculty (including the Graduate and Professional Schools), and will normally be conducted at Yale.

 Applications for support must be submitted online through the Student Grants & Fellowships database.
 It is expected that awards will be announced by the end of March.